DeclanChidlow/vale.rocks/src/posts/everything-is-chrome.md

     }
 </script>

 But it goes beyond that.
 It's not only the engine used by most of the most popular browsers; it's also the engine that powers [Electron](https://www.electronjs.org).
 Thus, the desktop applications for Discord, VS Code, Figma, Obsidian, Signal, Slack, [etc](https://www.electronjs.org/apps), are all using Blink.
-It is also the engine used by the [Chromium Embedded Framework (CEF)](https://en.wikipedia.org/wiki/Chromium_Embedded_Framework), which is used by a further huge number of applications, including behemoths such as Steam, Spotify, GOG Galaxy, and a decent portion of Adobe's offerings.
+It is also the engine used by the [Chromium Embedded Framework (CEF)](https://en.wikipedia.org/wiki/Chromium_Embedded_Framework), which is used by a further vast number of applications, including behemoths such as Steam, Spotify, GOG Galaxy, and a decent portion of Adobe's offerings.

-Android's System WebView, which allows developers to embed web content in native Android applications, is also based on Chromium, which means it is integrated throughout Android as well.
+Android's System WebView, which allows developers to embed web content in native Android applications, is also based on Chromium, which means it is integrated throughout Android.
 All these integrations also place it in car infotainment systems and smart televisions.
 It's everywhere!

 ## The Problem with Chrome